-Approximate date on which copies of the Information Statement are first to be sent or given to security holders : August 28, 2020 (posted in the Bank's website and PSE EDGE)
+Approximate date on which copies of the Information Statement are first to be sent or given to security

 We are not asking you for a proxy and you are requested not to send us a proxy.

 2. Dissenter's Right of Appraisal